Stratus3D/dotfiles/README.md

 * Add command to vim to toggle showing of whitespace
 * Add `remsh` bash script
 * Add custom status line to tmux with asdf versions
+* Add info on current selection in vim status bar

 ###Useful commands that I often forget
 Bash/Zshell Commands